 So, the next time you're feeling frustrated, tell yourself, "focus on solutions".

 If you can do this, it turns it into sort of a game.
 What possible solutions can you come up with?
 You're now being active as opposed to passively accepting whatever happens to you.

 It's simple techniques like this which will just make your life so much easier.
 Instead of feeling like you're trapped and frustrated, you realize you always have options and choices you can make.

 For more really great techniques on how to easily change your life for the better, check out my book, "3 Questions That Will Change Your Life".

-And, just in case, you're wondering what solution I came up with for the dog care issue, I ended up booking them into a place that was located in the city I was going to be visiting.
+And, just in case, you're wondering what solution I came up with for the dog care issue, I ended up searching in other cities and finally was able to book them into a place that was located in the city I was going to be visiting.
 Luckily, I was driving so it would work.
 But, I definitely had to be open to any possible answer.

 Focus on remedies, not faults - Jack Nicklaus